CORE-UPM/person/README.md

 ### Step 4

-In step 4 the model of table Person (file model.js) is substituted by a new one which introduces validation:
+In step 4 the model of table people (file model.js) is substituted by a new one which introduces validation:

 ```